 The Department of Financial Management and Reporting administers the city’s financial operations.
 The department is divided into several groups, including Accounting and Information Services.
-To contact this department, call 843-918-1152.
-Looking for the Check Registers & Disbursements webpage?
-Click here.
+To contact this department, call 843-918-1099.
+The city's weekly check registers are available on the Check Registers & Disbursements webpage.

-- providing and supervising technology systems and services
+- and, providing and supervising technology systems and services.

 Accounting...
 The department provides general accounting services, including accounts payable and payroll, and maintains the general ledger.
 Other associated tasks include management of banking services.

 Capital Planning and Reporting...
 The staff coordinates with city departments to develop, oversee and implement the approved five-year Capital Improvement Plan, or CIP.
 The group monitors the allocation of restricted revenues each year to be sure they are appropriately utilized.